-Wondering where to start?
-Out top ten tips will help.
+Or, if you're wondering where to start, our top ten tips will help.

 Think about what you really enjoy doing, not just the subjects where you may get the best grades.
 What matters to you?
 There’s a strong link between passion for a subject and success.

 Whatever your interest, read the course outline and check that it sounds right for you.
 If you're after hands-on experience, look for how much practical assessment is involved, and check if there's time in industry placements.

 Get your essential information ready before you apply.
 You'll need:

-If you're calling us, it's also worth having a note of any questions you want to ask.
+If you're calling us, it's worth having a note of any questions you want to ask.
 If you’ve spoken to us previously, it's helpful for us to know the name and details of the person you talked to.

-What sort of accommodation choices are there?
-At Anglia Ruskin there are a number of options depending on where you live now, which campus your course is at and what you’d like to study.
+At ARU there are a number of options depending on where you live now, which campus your course is at and what you’d like to study.
 You'll find details of our halls and houses online.

 If you’ve not already done so, get along to the university campus where you want to study.
 Or if you can't visit in person, take a virtual tour.